37 Ways To Say I Love You In Chinese // The Ultimate Guide

 Lesson here, don’t trust your friends!

-And last but certainly not least, why not take your language skills to a whole new level and find out how to express your love and affection in Vietnamese , Spanish, Korean and Japanese as well!
+And last but certainly not least, why not take your language skills to a whole new level and find out how to express your love and affection in Vietnamese , Spanish, Italian, Korean and Japanese as well!

 Love in China || FAQs